-The author argues that it’s time to find a deeper basis for making and judging architecture, a basis which is not personal-experience-multiplied, but which is dialogical and relational from the start.
-He uses the word “relational” to describe an architecture that guides people in search of encounter with (or avoidance of) each other and that manifests and demonstrates those same desires in its own forms, components, and materials.
+The book argues that it’s time to find a deeper basis for making and judging architecture, a basis which is not personal-experience-multiplied, but which is dialogical and relational from the start.
+It uses the word relational to describe an architecture that guides people in search of encounter with (or avoidance of) each other and that manifests and demonstrates those same desires in its own forms, components, and materials.
 Buildings are beings.
-When they are architecture, buildings teach as well as protect; they tell us who we were and who we want to be; they exemplify life, deserve respect, invite investment, and reward affection.
+When architecture, they teach as well as protect; they tell us who we were and who we want to be; they exemplify, they deserve respect, invite investment, and reward affection.
 These are social-relational values, values that both underlie and go beyond experiential ones (sometimes called “phenomenological”).
 Such relational values have been suppressed, in part because architects have joined the Experience Economy, hardly noticing they have done so.
 Architecture Beyond Experience provides the argument and the concepts to ultimately re-center a profession.

 - Combining science, ethics, and esthetics, Architecture Beyond Experience (ABE) encourages designers to turn from “creating experience(s)” for their clients to cultivating the character of, and relationships between, Rooms, People, and Things, treated as beings in their own right.